owilliams320/saltnpeppa/README.md

 > A Node.js push notifications server for the open web

-this is a express.js based project that currently uses MongoDb for the datastore.
-Currently this project only supports Firebase Cloud Service (previously Google Cloud Service).
+this is an express.js based project that currently uses MongoDb for the datastore.
+Currently this project only supports Firebase Cloud Messaging Service (previously Google Cloud Messaging Service).
+Apple, Windows, and Firefox support coming soon.

 ## Installation

-after cloning this repository run install the dependencies
+after cloning this repository install the dependencies

 ```shell
  $ npm install